When is registration open?

 What time does transition close?

 Transition will remain open for later waves to rack after the first waves have started.
-We would ask everyone to make sure they are racked in plenty of time to get to the start for the safety brieifing which is 15 mins before your start time.
+We would ask everyone to make sure they are racked in plenty of time to get to the start.
 Please take care in transition as there may be people racing when you are racking.

 Are there any showers?

 We have arranged with Queens Park High School to allow parking on their premises on Sat & Sunday.
 All day parking on Sat 3rd June will be £3 payable on the Gate.
-It is a about 700m from registration.
-Post Code is CH4 7BU.
+It is about 500m from registration.
+Post Code is CH4 7AE.

 Race Day Parking